replicatedhq/kots.io/content/kots-cli/admin-console.md

 kots admin-console upgrade [flags]
 ```

+* _If `upgrade` is not specified, this command opens a proxy to the admin console.
+Otherwise, it upgrades the admin console to the latest version._

 | Flag                 | Type | Description |
 |:----------------------|------|-------------|
 | `upgrade`   | command |  Upgrade the admin console to the latest version |